 Avoid These Kinds of Ideas

-Here are a few ideas that are more likely to lose your manager’s interest in the first three minutes:
+Here are a few ideas that are more likely to lose your manager’s interest:

 - Something obviously self-promoting, or blatant empire-building

 - A way to make your job easier, but at other people’s expense